Netroots Nation: 2019

 The start of the convention took place in the midst of protests, a block away, at 171-year-old Hahnemann University Hospital.
 The protests were in resistance to the closure of the hospital, by a private equity firm which purchased it 21 months earlier.
 The hospital provides vital medical and emergency room services, and employs approximately 2500 mostly union workers.
 The closure would affect mainly poor, black, and Latinx residents.
-Sanders did come to Philadelphia to attend a Hahnemann protest on July 15.
+Sanders went to Philadelphia to attend a Hahnemann protest on July 15.

 2020

-Netroots Nation 2020 was held August 13-15 in an all-online, virtual format due to the COVID-19 pandemic, with approximately 2,500 participants registered.
+Netroots Nation 2020 was held August 13–15 in an all-online, virtual format due to the COVID-19 pandemic, with approximately 2,500 participants registered.
 Speakers included Sen. Elizabeth Warren, Rep. Barbara Lee, Rep. Pramila Jayapal, Rep. Deb Haaland, Rep. Katie Porter, Rep. Ayanna Pressley, Rep. Ilhan Omar, Stacey Abrams, and then-candidates Mondaire Jones and Jamaal Bowman.

 2021

-Netroots Nation 2021 was originally planned to be held in a hybrid format, October 7-9: both in-person in Washington, D.C., as well as online (similar to 2020).
-However, in early September 2021 the conference organizers decided that due to the ongoing pandemic, the conference would be shifted to an all-online format (on the same dates as originally planned).
+Netroots Nation 2021 was originally planned to be held in a hybrid format, October 7-9: both in-person in Washington D.C. and online (similar to 2020).
+However in early September 2021 the conference organizers decided that due to the ongoing pandemic, the conference would be shifted to an all-online format (on the same dates as originally planned).
 The event featured more than 120+ hours of content including over 50 training sessions and 70 panels.
 More than 2,000 attendees participated virtually.

 Speakers included Secretary of Energy Jennifer Granholm, White House National Climate Advisor Gina McCarthy, Sen. Tina Smith, Reps.
 Raul Grijalva, Mondaire Jones, Barbara Lee, Ted Lieu, Joe Neguse, Katie Porter, Rashida Tlaib, DNC Chair Jaime Harrison, WI Lt.
 Gov. Governor Mandela Barnes, Sec.
 Shenna Bellows of Maine, Sec.
 Jocelyn Benson of Michigan, Sec.
 Jena Griswold of Colorado, Sec.
-Denise Merrill of Connecticut, and Attorneys General Keith Ellison, Maura Healey, Dana Nessel and Josh Stein.
+Denise Merrill of Connecticut, and Attorneys General Keith Ellison, Maura Healey, Dana Nessel, and Josh Stein.

 2022

-Netroots Nation returned to an in-person gathering in 2022, with its 17th annual conference taking place August 18-20 in Pittsburgh.
-About 2,500 people attended the event, which featured more than 140 panels, trainings and other breakout sessions.
+Netroots Nation returned to an in-person gathering in 2022, with its 17th annual conference taking place August 18–20 in Pittsburgh.
+About 2,500 people attended the event which featured more than 140 panels, trainings and other breakout sessions.
 About 40 hours of content was streamed for virtual participants.

-Speakers included Congresswoman Ilhan Omar, newly-elected Congresswoman Summer Lee, Abigail Disney, LaTosha Brown of Black Voters Matter, AFA President Sara Nelson, AFT President Randi Weingarten, Pulse shooting survivor Brandon Wolfe, Daily Kos founder Markos Moulitsas, Chris Smalls of Amazon Labor Union, California Attorney General Rob Bonta, Minnesota Attorney General Keith Ellison, Connecticut Attorney General William Tong, Acting Secretary of the Commonwealth of Pennsylvania Leigh Chapman, Colorado Secretary of State Jena Griswold, Nevada Secretary of State Cisco Aguilar, PA State Reps.
-Malcolm Kenyatta and Sara Innamorato, and PA State Sen. Lindsey Williams.
+Speakers included Congresswoman Ilhan Omar, newly-elected Congresswoman Summer Lee, Abigail Disney, LaTosha Brown of Black Voters Matter, AFA President Sara Nelson, AFT President Randi Weingarten, Pulse shooting survivor Brandon Wolfe, Daily Kos founder Markos Moulitsas, Chris Smalls of Amazon Labor Union, California Attorney General Rob Bonta, Minnesota Attorney General Keith Ellison, Connecticut Attorney General William Tong, Acting Secretary of the Commonwealth of Pennsylvania Leigh Chapman, Colorado Secretary of State Jena Griswold, Nevada Secretary of State Cisco Aguilar, Pennsylvania State Reps.
+Malcolm Kenyatta and Sara Innamorato, and Pennsylvania State Sen. Lindsey Williams.